 When repainting a motor the best method would be as follows:

-Remove all loose paint
+- Remove all loose paint

-Clean area to be painted (VERY IMPORTANT):
+- Clean the area to be painted (VERY IMPORTANT)

 - A strong cleaner (paint thinner) that removes dirt and oils and does not leave any residue will work best.